 92. Views on abortion policy

 Since the 1970s, the General Social Survey (GSS) has asked Americans whether they think abortion should be legal under various circumstances.
-Around 35-45% hold a strong “pro-choice” position, believing that abortion should be legal regardless of the reason the woman wants it.
+Around 40-50% hold a strong “pro-choice” position, believing that abortion should be legal regardless of the reason the woman wants it.
 Around 15-25% hold a strong “pro-life” position, believing abortion shouldn’t be legal even if the pregnancy resulted from rape.
-Both of these shares have increased over the past few decades, but only a little.
+Both of these shares have increased over the past few decades, but not very much.

 93. Marijuana policy